Introduction to Digital Logic

 Each chip consists of multiple logic gates.
 A 7408 chip consists of four AND gates, a 7432 chip consists of four OR gates, and a 7404 chip consists of six NOT gates.
 These gates can be wired to inputs and outputs to create a combinational logic circuit.
 The IC chips must also be connected to a power source and ground to operate.

 Figure 4 shows how the IC chips can be used to wire the circuit for the ATM problem.
 In this circuit in Tinkercad, a piezo buzzer represents the output.
-Slide switches control the Print, Withdraw, and Deposit inputs.
+Slide switches control the Print, Withdraw, and Deposit inputs, where connecting the switch to the power sets the input to 1, and connecting the switch to the ground sets the input to 0.
 The pink wire represents the Print (P) input, the blue wire represents the Withdraw (W) input, and the yellow wire represents the Deposit (D) inputs.

-The input is wired to a NOT gate (Chip 7404) to get a output.
-This output is wired to an AND gate input (Chip 7408), along with a input to get a output.
-This output is wired to an OR gate (Chip 7432), along with a W input to get the final output of .
+The input is wired to a NOT gate (IC 7404) to get a output.
+This output is wired to an AND gate input (IC 7408), along with a input to get a output.
+This output is wired to an OR gate (IC 7432), along with a W input to get the final output of .

 - 7432 IC (4 dual-input OR gates)